ruairiseosamh/Fact_Checker/README.md

 ## Notes

 - YouTube videos without captions or with disabled transcripts cannot be analysed
-- Long transcripts are capped at ~80,000 characters to manage token usage
+- Long transcripts and text files are capped at ~80,000 characters to manage token usage
 - Analysis quality depends on transcript accuracy (auto-generated captions can contain errors)
 - Image URLs must point directly to an image file and be publicly accessible
+- Uploaded images are limited to 5 MB (Claude API limit per image)
+- Uploaded video files are limited to 100 MB; frame-based analysis covers visual content only — audio and dialogue are not analysed
-- The AI/Deepfake category analyses transcript and visual patterns — it cannot perform frame-by-frame forensic video analysis
+- The AI/Deepfake category analyses transcript, visual, and frame patterns — it cannot perform frame-by-frame forensic video analysis
 - On macOS with pyenv, SSL certificate verification uses the system Keychain via `truststore` to handle corporate proxies